13 Potential Causes for "Feeling Flat"

-As you read through this list, identify the 3-4 factors that tend to affect you most often.
-Pay particular attention to any points that affect you, but you tend to overlook.
+As you read through this list, identify the three to four factors that tend to affect you most often.
+Pay particular attention to any points that affect you, but that you often overlook.

-- You're doing something new and/or challenging and experiencing fluctuating confidence and self-doubt.
+1. You're doing something new and/or challenging, and are experiencing fluctuating confidence and self-doubt.
 Even when you're mostly sure you are on the right track, coping with these emotions can be very taxing.

-- Low level but persistent physical pain.
+2. You are feeling low-level but persistent physical pain.
 This could be a minor injury, overuse pain, a headache, or just having slept in a funny position and woken up with an ache.
-Consider treating physical pain.
+Consider treating your physical pain.
 Minor but persistent pain can be extremely draining and make you feel irritable.

-- Media - the types of media that can cause low vibe days include news, dystopian literature, excessively materialistic reality tv, or anything that activates our fears of death, illness or separation or gives us a sense of hopelessness or feeling out of control.
+3. You're reacting to the media.
+The types of media that can cause low vibe days include news, dystopian literature, excessively materialistic reality TV, and anything that activates our fears of death, illness, or separation or gives us a sense of hopelessness or feeling out of control.

-- You've had a difficult, tense conversation or you know one is on the horizon.
+4. You've had a difficult, tense conversation, or you know one is on the horizon.
 For example, you had to convey when you were unhappy with someone else's work.
-Or, you've attempted to make your position clear but it doesn't seem to have been heard or accepted, and now you need to try to again.
+Or, you've attempted to make your position clear, but it doesn't seem to have been heard or accepted, and now you need to try to again.
 Even minor interpersonal stress can have a large impact, especially if you're prone to ruminating or taking excessive responsibility.

-- You're putting something off.
-It's nagging at you and your feelings of stress about it are snowballing.
+5. You're putting something off.
+It's nagging at you, and your feelings of stress about it are snowballing.

-- You've experienced several incidents of money stress coming one after another, like several unexpected bills,
+6. You've experienced several incidents of money stress coming one after another, like several unexpected bills.

-- There's something you're anxious about coming up in your life, e.g., you need to have a photo taken for your company's new website and you're hoping you don't get stuck with a bad photo.
+8. There's something you're anxious about coming up in your life.
+For example, you need to have a photo taken for your company's new website, and you're hoping you don't get stuck with a bad photo.

-- You've got low iron, low b12 or another nutrient-related issue.
+9. You've got low iron, low b12, or another nutrient-related issue.

-- You've taken a break and now you need to get back into work.
-You might be feeling post-vacation malaise or you're returning to work after maternity leave.
-When you've taken a break, restarting can be difficult and you might have lost confidence in your abilities.
+10. You've taken a break, and now you need to get back into work.
+You might be feeling post-vacation malaise, or you're returning to work after maternity leave.
+When you've taken a break, restarting can be difficult, and you might have lost confidence in your abilities.

-- Change and upheaval.
-For example, your office is being renovated or your work teams have been reorganized.
+11. You're going through change or upheaval.
+For example, your office is being renovated, or your work teams have been reorganized.
 Change affects some people more than others.
 If you're easily ruffled by change, know that this is quite a hardwired aspect of temperament, so don't be too hard on yourself about it.

-- Something is disrupting your sleep.
+12. Something is disrupting your sleep.
 There might be a simple fix here.
 For example, you can change your thermostat's schedule if you're finding yourself waking up during the night from being too hot or cold.
-Or, perhaps you need to use earplugs if noise is an issue.
+Or perhaps you need to use earplugs if noise is an issue.

-- You've been through a period of very hard work or stress and you're exhausted from it.
-The storm has passed but you're still recovering.
-A key sign of this can be if you're not enjoying things much, for example, you're not excited about food or any of the entertainment you usually enjoy.
-You might finally have time to enjoy those things but they just don't feel that pleasurable.
-A long period of feeling like this can be indicative of depression, but a short period can happen when you're recovering from stress and your neurotransmitters are getting back into balance.
+13. You've been through a period of very hard work or stress, and you're exhausted from it.
+The storm has passed, but you're still recovering.
+A key sign of this can be if you're not enjoying things much: For example, you're not excited about food or any of the entertainment you usually enjoy.
+You might finally have time to enjoy those things, but they just don't feel that pleasurable.
+A long period of feeling like this can be indicative of depression, but a short period can happen when you're recovering from stress, and your neurotransmitters are getting back into balance.
 Alternatively, you might've handled something stressful and now be waiting to see how your "fix" works out.
 While you're waiting, you're feeling background anxiety that's draining you.